Resize Image

 Main Symptoms

-• Inattention: Difficulty sustaining focus, frequent forgetfulness, poor organization, etc.
+• Inattention: Difficulty sustaining attention, frequent forgetfulness, poor organization skills, etc.

 • Hyperactivity: Restlessness, constant movement